Christine E. Kephart

 Paul is a writer living in Brooklyn.
 He received his MFA in Playwriting from Brooklyn College and his BA in English and Theater from the University of Denver.
 His plays have been seen onstage at Classic Stage Company, the Bushwick Starr, and Little Theater at Dixon Place.
 His essays, reviews, and fiction have been published by the Brooklyn Rail, Electric Literature, and Sock Monkey Press.
 He is on the committee for the Pataphysics Workshop at the Flea Theater and bakes artisan bread in his spare time.
 Now in his second year at the WCC, he loves helping students take ownership over their ideas through writing and is consistently surprised by what he learns from the students who come for guidance.

-James, a junior Chem Bio major from Staten Island, is an experienced, insightful peer consultant who has been with the WCC since Spring 2014.
-He is also a peer mentor and student ambassador, and he sits on the executive boards of the Stevens Health Professionals club and MEDLIFE.
-On graduating from Stevens next year, he aspires to pursue a graduate degree as a physician assistant or physical therapist.
+James, a senior Chemical Biology major from Staten Island, is an experienced, insightful peer consultant who has been with the WCC since Spring 2014.
+He is also a peer mentor and student ambassador, and he sits on the executive boards of the Stevens Health Professionals Club and MEDLIFE.
+On graduating from Stevens next year, he will pursue a clinical doctorate in physical therapy.
 Currently, he has begun a research project which aims to map the cognitive traits of students at Stevens with respect to their major.
 During his free time, James plays on the school’s club baseball team.